Predicting the Understandability of Computational Notebooks through Code Metrics Analysis: Introduction

-After assembling a dataset containing notebook metrics and their associated CU scores, we developed a machine learning model using four different algorithms, including CatBoost, XGBoost, Decision Tree, and Random Forest.
-The best result we achieved for predicting the understandability of notebook codes was with the Random Forest algorithm, which achieved an accuracy of 89\% and an F1-score of 88\%, improving previous criteria.
+Using this dataset of notebook metrics and the best CU score we identified, we trained a machine learning model using four algorithms: CatBoost, XGBoost, Decision Tree, and Random Forest.
+The Random Forest algorithm yielded the highest accuracy for notebook CU classification, achieving an accuracy of 89\% and an F1-score of 88\%, improving previous criteria.
 With this acceptable level of accuracy and F1-score, we identified the most influential notebook metrics for CU.
-These metrics included \emph{developer expertise level, number of blank lines of code, nubmer of visualization data types, number of executed cells, number of H1 tags in markdown headlines} and \emph{number of lines of markdown cells}.
+These metrics included \emph{developer expertise level, number of blank lines of code, number of visualization data types, number of executed cells, number of H1 tags in markdown headlines} and \emph{number of lines of markdown cells}.
+Additionally, by applying machine learning algorithms to different groups of code metrics, we concluded that notebook-specific metrics have the greatest impact on code understandability compared to more general metrics.

 In summary, our contributions are as follows: \begin{itemize}